Top SQL Interview Questions

 create procedure employee_age as select e_age from employee go Now, we will execute it. exec employee_age

-22. What do you understand about Joins?
+22. What do you know about Joins?
 Define different types of Joins.

 The Join clause is used to combine rows from two or more tables based on a related column between them.
 There are various types of Joins that can be used to retrieve data, and it depends upon the relationship between tables.